junsevith/Conplete.jl/docs/src/index.md

-# Conplete.jl Documentation
+# Conplete.jl

 **Conplete** is a library for Julia janguage implementing polynomial reductions for several NP-Complete problems.
-It utilizes interfaces described in the document below
+It utilizes interfaces described in [this page](interfaces.md)

 Full list of structures describing problem instances implemented in library can be found in [this page](structures.md).